 #3: Voicemail Delivery

-Often voicemail is a standard feature of a phone system but how it’s delivered to the intended recipient of the message differs and is actually affected greatly by using a virtual phone system.
-Obviously, if somebody leaves a message, you want to get that voicemail message to the receiver as soon as possible, especially if they’re not in the office all the time.
-Once a voicemail is left, how it’s presented can make a big difference in the experience that an internal user of the phone system will have.
-Delivery will affect how quickly someone can respond to whoever left the message, and that response time is often critical in maintaining positive communication within and without the business.
+Voicemail is typically a standard feature of a phone system but how it’s delivered to the intended recipient can differ greatly by using a virtual phone system.
+Obviously, if somebody leaves a message, you want to get it to the intended recipient as soon as possible, especially if they’re not in the office all the time.
+Efficient delivery will affect how quickly someone can respond to the message, and that response time is often critical in maintaining positive communication within and without the business.

-With a virtual phone system, the voicemail system manages the message as it would data.
-It can present the message in an audio format attached to an email that’s directly delivered to the recipient, it can notify the recipient that they have voicemail, or the system can allow somebody to go through voicemail messages in a web-based interface so that the user can just go right through them like a list with caller ID and all the information about when somebody called and left the message.
+With a virtual business phone system, the voicemail system manages the message as it would data.
+It can present the message as an audio file attached to an email, it can notify the recipient that they have voicemail, or the system can allow a user to go through them like a list with caller ID (complete with all the caller info).

 Again, this is a feature that really serves to improve the experience of clients trying to reach your business and the experience of your employees when communicating internally.

 By treating direct auto-attendant choices as a feature of a phone system you can begin to manage inbound phone calls in a very different way.
-A direct to auto-attendant feature can really define where calls go, how quickly they can be managed, and provide backup information in terms of call detail records that tell you where you’re spending your time on the phone and how clients are reaching you.
+A direct-to-auto-attendant feature can really define where calls go, and how quickly they can be managed, and provide backup information in terms of call detail records that tell you where you’re spending your time on the phone and how clients are reaching you.

 Direct auto-attendant choices are customizable depending on the time of day or time of year and give you incredible flexibility in directing calls for multiple locations or answering different phone numbers that signify different departments in an organization.
 You may even have some advertising that is promoted through toll-free numbers (or a phone number different from your business phone) depending on what you want to track.
 In this way, auto-attendants streamline communications and offload call management that would be incredibly time-consuming, if not impossible, without it.